imprisonedmind/skuld/README.md

 4) Upload (apply):
    - `python -m skuld.cli sync week --project /path/to/repo`
    - Posts worklogs and a separate issue comment for each positive delta.

+## Install Options (for production use)
+- pipx (recommended):
+  - `pipx install .` (from this repo) or package when published.
+  - Then run `skuld ...` via the pipx shim if configured as a console script, or use `python -m skuld.cli`.
+- npm (wrapper):
+  - `npm install -g skuld-cli` (when published), or from this repo: `npm link`.
+  - Then run `skuld ...` — the wrapper calls `python -m skuld.cli`.
+- Homebrew:
+  - Create a formula that installs the npm wrapper or a Python shim; see docs/skuld-plan.md Distribution.

 ## Behavior and Rules
 - Attribution